Kit Bond: Early political career

 Bond moved back to his hometown of Mexico, Missouri in the fall of 1967, and ran for Congress in 1968 in Missouri's 9th congressional district, the rural northeastern part of the state.
 He defeated Anthony Schroeder in the August Republican primary, 56% to 44%, winning 19 of the district's 23 counties.

 In the November general election, Bond came close to defeating incumbent Democratic U.S. Congressman Bill Hungate, 48% to 52%.
 Bond won eight of the district's 23 counties.
 Out of Hungate's five re-election campaigns, that 1968 election against Bond was his worst performance.

 State Attorney General John Danforth hired Bond as an Assistant Attorney General in 1969, where Bond led the office's Consumer Protection Division.
-In 1970, at the age of 31, Bond was elected Missouri State Auditor.
+In 1970, at the age of 31, Bond was elected Missouri State Auditor, defeating seventeen-year incumbent Haskell Holman.
+As auditor, Bond hired seven certified public accountants to the office, which increased the total from one.

 Governor of Missouri

 In 1972, Bond was elected governor of Missouri by a margin of 55% to 45%, making him, at 33 years of age, the youngest governor in the history of Missouri.
 Bond was the first Republican in 28 years to serve as governor of Missouri.

-Bond's residency qualifications to be governor were challenged, but were upheld by the Missouri Supreme Court in 1972.
+Bond's residency qualifications to be governor were challenged but were upheld by the Missouri Supreme Court in 1972.
 Missouri law said the governor had to be a resident for 10 years.
 In the 10 years before his run, he had attended law school in Virginia, clerked for a federal appeals court judge in Atlanta, worked for a firm in Washington, D.C., applied to take the bar in Virginia and Georgia, registered a car in Washington, D.C., and applied for a marriage license in Kentucky.
 The Court sided with him, commenting that residence "is largely a matter of intention" and did not require "actual, physical presence".
 The court ruled a residence was "that place where a man has his true, fixed and permanent home and principal establishment, and to which whenever he is absent he has the intention of returning."

-For the 1976 United States presidential election, he was on the short list to be Gerald Ford's vice-presidential running mate.
 In many ways, Bond governed as a moderate during his first term as governor: for example, he drew criticism from conservatives for his support of the Equal Rights Amendment.
 On June 25, 1976, he signed an executive order rescinding the Extermination Order against Mormons issued by Governor Lilburn Boggs on October 27, 1838.